seemantk/rupert/README.md

 You will need to edit two files named `rupert.rb`.
 Sorry.

 First edit `lib/cinch/plugins/rupert.rb` and replace `YOURKEYHERE` with the your [Buffer App access token](https://bufferapp.com/developers/apps).
-(Please keep the single quote marks).
+(Please keep the double-quote marks).

 Now edit `rupert.rb` in the top-level directory. and optionally replace:
  * `127.0.0.1` with your irc server--if you change it, I hope it's on a secure vpn at least.